 But in the summer of 2019, Foltz started losing his appetite.
 The smallest portions of food left him uncomfortably full.

-“I thought maybe my metabolism was changing,” said Foltz, 33.
+“I thought maybe my metabolism was changing,” Foltz said.
 “It didn’t seem like a bad thing at first — losing weight — but it got out of hand.”

 He lost about 100 pounds in eight months.
 Then he started feeling back pain.
 Foltz made an appointment with his primary care doctor, thinking he might have kidney stones.
 He ultimately learned it was something far more serious than that.